 - 3.2.a.1.
-Fellows entering the program should have completed a three-year program in pediatric gastroenterology program that satisfies the requirements listed in 3.2.
+Prior to appointment in the program, fellows must have successfully completed a program that satisfies the requirements in 3.2. in one of the following specialties: anesthesiology; emergency medicine; family medicine; internal medicine; neurological surgery; neurology; orthopaedic surgery; pediatrics; physical medicine and rehabilitation; plastic surgery; surgery; or urology.
 (Core) - 3.2.b.
 Fellow Eligibility Exception

-The Review Committee for Pediatrics will allow the following exception to the fellowship eligibility requirements:
+The Review Committee for Physical Medicine and Rehabilitation will allow the following exception to the fellowship eligibility requirements: - 3.2.b.1.

-- 3.2.b.1.
 An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in 3.2., but who does meet all of the following additional qualifications and conditions: (Core) - 3.2.b.1.a. evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) - 3.2.b.1.b. review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) - 3.2.b.1.c. verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
 (Core) - 3.2.b.2.
 Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
 (Core)